 Friday, May 16, 2014

-Luciana Mazzola, Wafu
+and Luciana Mazzola, Wafu

-This program focuses on the international character of Ikebana International, represented by four members of different Ikebana schools in the San Francisco Bay Area Chapter.
+This program focuses on the international character of Ikebana International, represented by four members of different ikebana schools in the San Francisco Bay Area Chapter.

 Heida Bruce is a member of the Ikenobo School of Ikebana.
 She began her studies 45 years ago, earned her teaching certificate, and is now an Ikenobo professor.
 Family and career activity sidelined her ikebana studies for many years but with retirement from the financial corporate world and encouragement from her husband, Heida reconnected with ikebana.
 She now studies with Shuji Ikeda.
 She is a devoted gardener, having developed a half acre area from a dry and neglected hillside to a flourishing garden with ikebana materials.
 She also finds time to serve as a member of the Auxiliary Executive Board of the San Francisco Fine Arts Museums and volunteers at Childrens Hospital in Oakland.

 Setsuko Kosetsu Iwami was born in Kyoto and studied ikebana there for five years before moving to the Bay Area.
 For the last two decades she has studied Ohara School ikebana and holds the Teachers Certificate, 3rd Term Master.
 She currently studies with Ms. Suiko Maruyama.
 She is Workshop Co-Chair of the Ohara Ikebana School, Northern California Chapter and also is a member of the North America Ohara Teachers Association, I.I., and the Ikebana Teachers Federation.
 She exhibits often at Bay Area flower shows.
 Setsuko also practices the Way of Tea with Omotesenke and is Assistant Administrative Secretary for the Omotesenke Domonkai Northern California Region.
 She also works as a senior technical translater/interpreter at Nikon Research Corporation of America in Belmont.